-Total Withdrawal from the University
+Total Withdrawal From The University

-Students who register but do not attend classes, or who withdraw after attending classes for any reason, will not receive a refund unless they withdraw officially by submitting a written notice of withdrawal to the office of the dean of their respective schools.
+Students who register but do not attend classes, or who withdraw after attending classes for any reason, will not receive a credit toward tuition unless they withdraw officially by submitting a written notice of withdrawal to the office of the dean of their respective schools.
 The effective date of withdrawal will be the date on which the notice is received by the respective dean, and the percentage of refund will be determined by this date.

-Withdrawal Policy for Individual Courses
+Withdrawal Policy For Individual Courses

-Changes Made During the Period of Schedule Adjustment
+Changes Made During The Period Of Schedule Adjustment

 Special Course Fees Are Not Refundable